-Laboratory-Equipment & Machines Waste Generation from Equipment /Machines Universal cylindrical grinder with digital readout, equipped with safety features 5 classes.
-These metal chips will be sold to the scrap vendors for recycle and re-use.
+Laboratory-Equipment & Machines Numbers Waste Generation from Equipment /Machines Surface grinder with digital readout (Vertical down feed & Cross feed) and equipped with safety features 15 There will be generation of 15-18 kg per annum of metal chips due to job works completed by the students during practical Universal cylindrical grinder with digital readout, equipped with safety 5 classes.
+These metal chips will be sold to the scrap vendors for features recycle and re-use.
 There will be generation of about 3-5 liters per annum discarded lubricating oil.
 This oil will be stored in plastic containers and will be sold to the authorized recyclers.